Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Graco Finish Pro 9.5 HVLP Sprayer

 I bought the Graco 9.5 HVLP sprayer for smaller fine finishing projects.
 Having used airless sprayers my whole painting career, it took me a while to get comfortable with the spray gun and its settings, but this sprayer produces a very nice finish when adjusted right.
-HVLP spraying lets you fine tune your air and fluid flow to get that automotive-like finish.
+HVLP spraying lets you fine-tune your air and fluid flow to get that automotive-like finish.

-This five stage turbine sprayer is powerful enough to spray thicker coatings, but thinning is needed to lay on a smooth coat without orange peel.
+This five-stage turbine sprayer is powerful enough to spray thicker coatings, but thinning is needed to lay on a smooth coat without orange peel.
 The water-based enamel I used with this sprayer is very thick and had to be thinned with water to get a fine finish.
 No thinning is needed when spraying lacquer and similar coatings with a thin viscosity.

 The Pro Comp Model

-The Pro Comp model, the pricier version of the 9.5 sprayer, includes both the plastic cup that holds one quart and a remote pressure pot that holds two quarts.
+The Pro Comp model, the pricier version of the 9.5 sprayers, includes both the plastic cup that holds one quart and a remote pressure pot that holds two quarts.
 This metal pressure pot allows you to use the spray gun without the cup connected to it, allowing the gun to fit easier inside tight spaces while spraying.
 All of the other features between the two models are exactly the same.